 Railway Signalling Track Circuit

-• A Track circuit is an Electrical circuit of which the running Rail of a Railway track forms a part.
-It is employed for indicating the presence of Trains and thereby for controlling Signalling and Block equipment’s.
-For the device Track circuit, following truly holds good.
+1. A Track circuit is an Electrical circuit of which the running Rail of a Railway track forms a part.
+It is employed for indicating the presence of Trains and thereby for controlling Signalling and Block equipment.
+For the device Track circuit, the following truly holds good.

-• Track circuits are categorised as DC Track circuits, AC Track circuits and Electronic Track circuits (AFTC).
+3. Track circuits are categorized as DC Track circuits, AC Track circuits, and Electronic Track circuits (AFTC).

-Closed Loop DC TC: In this track circuit, the series resistance is called a Regulating Resistance.
-It regulates the relay voltage so that it falls below the drop away value when the track is shunted.
-The fall is caused by increased voltage drop across the regulating resistance due to rise in circuit current when shunted by the vehicles.
+In this track circuit, the series resistance is called a Regulating Resistance.
+It regulates the relay voltage so that it falls below the drop-away value when the track is shunted.
+The fall is caused by the increased voltage drop across the regulating resistance due to a rise in-circuit current when shunted by the vehicles.

 A.C.
 Track Circuits are provided exclusively in DC traction areas confined to Bombay Divisions of Western and Central Railways.
 It is possible to work A.C.
 Track circuits with A.C. traction also, provided the track circuit supply frequency does not have even a harmonic relation with the traction power frequency of 50Hz.
 83 1/3 Hz frequency is chosen for this purpose and these track circuits are used in A.C.
 Traction areas including the places where DC electric traction ends and AC traction starts.

-The length of Single Rail Track circuit is permitted up to 500 metres.
-Maximum permissible length of Double Rail Track circuit is 2,300 metres.
-The cable lead Resistance at Relay end shall not exceed 12 Ohms irrespective of length of Track circuits.
-The feed end cable Resistance shall not exceed 12 Ohms for Track circuits of 2,100 and 2,300 metres and it can be progressively more with reduction of Track circuit length.
+The length of the Single Rail Track circuit is permitted up to 500 meters.
+The maximum permissible length of the Double Rail Track circuit is 2,300 meters.
+The cable lead Resistance at the Relay end shall not exceed 12 Ohms irrespective of the length of Track circuits.
+The feed end cable Resistance shall not exceed 12 Ohms for Track circuits of 2,100 and 2,300 meters and it can be progressively more with reduction of Track circuit length.

 • The Audio Frequency Track Circuit (AFTC) is the Jointless type of track circuit